vox-celeste/quartz/content/le jardin de roland/quartz.md

 See the [documentation](https://quartz.jzhao.xyz) for how to start your own Quartz instance.
 You will need a hosting provider.
 This site is currently being served via Github Pages.
 I may self-host in the future.

-NTS: `npm quartz sync` will push changes to this site.
+NTS: `npx quartz sync` will push changes to this site.